Caldigit Tuff nano SSD Drive full review

 Handily, its packaging can also be used as a travel case for the drive and its cables.

 New capacities on the way

-The Tuff Nano is available now in a 512GB capacity, with a 1TB model coming soon.
+The Tuff Nano is available now in two capacities: 512GB and 1TB.

 And it is available in four cheery colours: Charcoal Black, Royal Blue, Olive Green and Tomato Red.